La Malbaie: History

 1958: The Village Municipality of La Malbaie officially becomes a town.

-1965: The Town of La Malbaie annexes the parish municipality.
+1965: The Town of La Malbaie annexes the Parish Municipality of Saint-Étienne-de la-Malbaie.

 1995: The Town of La Malbaie and the Village Municipality of Pointe-au-Pic merge to form the Town of La Malbaie–Pointe-au-Pic.

-1999: The Municipalities of Rivière-Malbaie and Saint-Fidèle, the Village Municipality of Cap-à-l’Aigle, the Parish Municipality of Saint-Agnès, and the Town of La Malbaie–Pointe-au-Pic amalgamate to form the new Town of La Malbaie.
+1999: The Municipalities of Rivière-Malbaie and Saint-Fidèle, the Village Municipality of Cap-à-l'Aigle, the Parish Municipality of Saint-Agnès, and the Town of La Malbaie–Pointe-au-Pic amalgamate to form the new Town of La Malbaie.

 2018: La Malbaie's Manoir Richelieu plays host to the 44th G7 summit, hosted by Prime Minister Justin Trudeau.

 La Malbaie has a long history as a holiday destination.
 Tourism in the area began to develop as far back as 1760 when the Scottish feudal lords John Nairne and Malcolm Fraser began receiving visitors to the region at their estates.
 The family of Charlotte Holt Gethings is thought to be among the very first to come to La Malbaie for summer holidays, beginning around 1840.
 Every summer, particularly from the late 1800s on, “Murray Bay” welcomed America's most fashionable families.
 They picnicked and played, went fishing and swimming, and entertained lavishly in their sprawling but modestly named “cottages” on The Boulevard (today's “Chemin des Falaises”).
 Many of their descendants still visit every summer to this day.

 People called Murray Bay the “Newport of Canada.”
-Tycoons mingled with mayors and governors and justices of the Supreme Court, there to escape the sweltering cities to the south.
+US Tycoons mingled with mayors and governors and justices of the Supreme Court, there to escape the sweltering cities to the south.
 And conversation was “easy, intimate, and usually about golf” reported New Yorker magazine in 1924.

 One regular visitor of note for nearly forty years was William Howard Taft, who served as president of the United States from 1909 to 1913.
 He once famously remarked that “The invigorating air of Murray Bay exhilarates like champagne without the effects of the morning after.”
 The residents of Murray Bay were very demonstrative in their affection for Taft, referring to him as “le petit juge,” lifting their caps to him as he drove by, and performing burlesque sketches during the winter months in which he was played by the most rotund villager.
 They burned a candle at the time of his death, and spat upon hearing of his betrayal by Theodore Roosevelt.
 Members of the Taft family are still a part of the local summer scene.

 The American heritage of La Malbaie is still present in the inns and country homes, in bed & breakfasts frozen in time, and in the imposing Fairmont Manoir Richelieu, which hosted the world's political elite at the 44th G7 Summit in June 2018.

 Geography

 La Malbaie is located in the Charlevoix Seismic Zone, which is the most active seismic zone in Eastern Canada.
 La Malbaie is notable for having an extremely high seismic risk, although a significant earthquake has not occurred in the region recently.

+Rivers flowing through the municipality include: